As unofficial start of summer nears, Upstate Trauma Center braces for its busiest months

 The Upstate trauma team mobilizes for the most serious injuries that come in through the Emergency Department.
 These injuries are classified as blunt or penetrating injuries, highlighted by possible internal organ damage, broken bones, lacerations and contusions.

-Falls make up the most common reasons for landing in the trauma
+Falls make up the most common reasons for landing in the trauma center.
+Injuries are likely to include broken bones needing surgery and significant rehabilitation.

 However, Kittle warns that the most significant injuries come from motorcycle crashes, bike accidents, pedestrian/car accidents, motor vehicle crashes, and the summer is when these incidents increase.